 - The Big Guy: He's 6'4 3/4", in height and can more than handle himself.

 - Foil: To D'Angelo Barksdale.
 Both come into life of crime thanks to their uncles, both try to break away from it, both are young fathers.
 The differences in class and race form the contrast between them.

 - He Knows Too Much: The Greeks end up deciding this about him, but are unable to do anything about it because of the police tail sitting outside his house around the clock, so they eventually let him just be a loose end.

 - Heroic BSoD: He goes through a few of these most notably when he gets the news about Ziggy shooting Glekas and when Frank's body is found.

-- Jerkass: He's generally well meaning, but he's very rough around the edges, kind of abrasive, doesn't have the greatest manners in the world, and is too blunt to try smoothing things over or softening the blow of his words.
+- Jerk with a Heart of Gold: He's generally well meaning, but he's very rough around the edges, kind of abrasive, doesn't have the greatest manners in the world, and is too blunt to try smoothing things over or softening the blow of his words.